 2. Optimize Route Planning

 A poorly planned route can lead to wasted fuel and unnecessary expenses.
-Investing in route optimization software can help you:
+Investing in route optimization software can help you:- Find the most fuel-efficient paths

 - Avoid congested roads and construction zones